andreass0/RFem_Plugin_Documentation/RFem_Plugin_Book/Setting_up_a_problem.md

 height: 500px
 name: ui_plugin
 ---
-Example of the user interface to create the data structure for the plugin when adding a new member.
+Example of different layers of the user interface to create the data structure for the plugin when adding a new member.
 ```

 ### Creating a new member